ashmit0920/markdown-to-html/README.md

 # Static Site Generator

-A web app to convert markdown files to static HTML webpages.
+A web app to convert markdown files to static HTML webpages